Elghetani/automated-jenkins-pipeline-java-maven-app-on-aws/README.md

 - source: 0.0.0.0/0

 ### Accessing Jenkins:
-- Go to web browser and write : http://(ec2-public-ip)>:8080
+- Go to web browser and write : http://(ec2-elastic-ip)>:8080
-- run the following command inside your container to get Jenkins password bash
+- After getting in to the jenkins container run the following command inside your container to get Jenkins password:

 $ sudo cat /var/lib/jenkins/secrets/initialAdminPassword

 - Copy password to Jenkins tab and sign in